soco21/soco21/assignment-1/Group8-a1.md

 project in terms of responsibilities and collaborations

 #### Description of the main classes
+In our checkers game design, we have 3 main groups of classes: GameLogic, Board and Rules.

 It can be easily identified that, in terms of responsibilities and collaborations, a main class we came up with is the GameLogic class.
 As the name already states, it dictates the flow of the game.
 Examples of its main responsibilities include; checking whether move input valid, after each move it checks if the win conditions were met or not.
 For this, the class collaborates with the classes Rules and WinCondition respectively.

 Another main class in our design is the Rules class.
-Despite its lack of collaborators, it acts as a checklist for the moves and the pieces found on the board.
+Despite its lack of collaborators, it acts as a list for the possible moves and the pieces found on the board.
 It validates the possible moves a piece can make, whether it be a simple move, jump move, if piece is a king in can move in any direction etc.

 The Board class is also a crucial component in our design.
 It is this class that is responsible for moving the